UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/1_using_models.md

 ## Using (Large) Language Models for Text Classification

 This article provides a brief tutorial on how to use some common Transformer-based language models for text classification.
 Here we focus on the [sentiment analysis](https://paperswithcode.com/task/sentiment-analysis) task and showcase differences to the [stance detection](https://doi.org/10.1016/j.ipm.2021.102597) task.
-In this tutorial we use the HuggingFace [plattform](https://huggingface.co/) and [library](https://github.com/huggingface/transformers) to access and run pre-trained language models.
+In this tutorial we use the HuggingFace [plattform](https://huggingface.co/) and [framework](https://github.com/huggingface/transformers) to access and run pre-trained language models.

 ### Sentiment Analysis Models

+In general, the sentiment analysis aims to derive author's sentiment (affective state) towards something by inspecting his/her statement, e.g. text.
+In it's core, sentiment analysis focuses a lot on sentimental signal words in specific contexts.
 On the HuggingFace plattform you can find very different models that have been pre-trained and fine-tuned specifically to solve the task of sentiment analysis.
 This task can have very different characteristics depending on:

 - number of sentiment classes, e.g.
     - [one-way (binary regression)](https://en.wikipedia.org/wiki/Binary_regression) - a score from 0 to 100